 For your trip to Spokane, make sure to pack a good pair of city walking shoes.
 Generally speaking, Spokane is a very walkable city with an easy-to-understand city layout and flat, wide sidewalks – but you still need a good pair of travel shoes to best enjoy trekking through the city.
 I like to wear lightweight shoes, like these by Columbia – and Kris wears his Merrell Trail Shoes for city exploration.

 Spokane is incredibly photogenic!
 To capture the best photos, you will want to use a quality camera.
 We travel with a DSLR Canon Rebel and use an everyday 18-135mm lens (so that we only have to carry one lens with us!).
-The camera is incredibly easy to use and is perfect for beginner photographers because it comes with heaps of accessories.
+We find this camera to be incredibly easy to use and is perfect budget camera for beginner photographers as it comes with heaps of accessories.

 With long days of sightseeing in Spokane, you will want to carry a bag that can fit everything you need!
 A few of the things we carry in our day packs are a travel umbrella, a wide-brimmed hat and a collapsible, refillable water bottle.
 We also tuck a few of the everyday items for travel – like tissues – in our travel bag, too.
 Find out more about the different styles of bags – and which ones we recommend – in our blog post, The Best Day Packs for Traveling.